Low Contrast

 Lowlights usually create low contrast; however some more severe lowlights may create moderate to high contrast.

-The deep wrinkles, blood-shot eyes and bags on this man are areas of lowlight
+The shaded hair stubble, blood-shot eyes and bags under the eyes of this man are characteristic lowlights

-Deep wrinkles, bags under the eyes, dark freckles and discolouring in the whites of the eyes or teeth are also considered as facial lowlights.
+Deep wrinkles, dark circles or bags under the eyes, dark freckles and discolouring of the whites of the eyes or teeth are also considered to be facial lowlights.

-Facial hair shadow or stubble is a lowlight area on the face, a beard is not.
+Facial hair shadow or stubble is a lowlight area on the face, where as a beard is not.

 The facial tattoos of this Kurdish woman are lowlights

-People can choose to reduce or increase their lowlights, such as hair colouring, make-up, facial tattooing and facial hair growth.
+People can choose to reduce or increase their lowlights through hair colouring, make-up, facial tattooing and facial hair growth.

 Lowlight colour qualities can be a focal point when the level of contrast is high.

-The dark hair roots on this woman are considered a lowlight, considering they create an area of low light
+The dark hair roots on this woman are considered a lowlight as they create an area of low light

 Leave A Comment